pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 Numpy provides a high-performance multidimensional array and basic tools to compute with and manipulate these arrays.
 [SciPy](http://docs.scipy.org/doc/scipy/reference/) builds on this, and provides a large number of functions that operate on numpy arrays and are useful for different types of scientific and engineering applications.

 The best way to get familiar with SciPy is to [browse the documentation](http://docs.scipy.org/doc/scipy/reference/index.html).
-We will highlight some parts of SciPy that you might find useful for this class.

 ### Image operations